fiches-me/kerna/dnl/uk-ww2.md

 # 🔥 The Blitz

 The Blitz was a period during which London and other major UK cities were repeatedly bombed by the German Luftwaffe.
 Several iconic landmarks were damaged, including the **Houses of Chambers** and **Buckingham Palace**.

+# 👔 Wiston Churchill
+Born the **30 November 1874** and died the **24 January 1965**.
+Member of the conservative party ("*right leaning*") and successfully elected at the House of Commons from 1924 to 1964.
+He replaced Chamberlain after  his resignation until he looses the elections in 1945.